briangmilnes/APAS-AI/apas-ai/checklists/PrePlanChecklist.md

       There should be a to-do item for this PER FILE.
 - [ ] Does the plan schedule `cargo nextest` (targeting the new test file) after each test file is added, run one at a time until clean?
       There should be a to-do item for this PER FILE.
+- [ ] Does the plan ensure each test file is added to Cargo.toml with a [[test]] declaration for test discovery?
+      There should be a to-do item for this PER FILE.
 - [ ] Is it clear which benchmark files will be created?
 - [ ] Does the plan schedule running the RustRules and APAS checklists after each new benchmark file is created or edited?
 - [ ] Does the plan schedule `cargo bench -bench <FILENAME> --no-run` (targeting the new benchmark file) after each benchmark is added, run one at a time until clean?